 Stop the Static

-The dry, cool air can create a lot of static.
+The dry, cool air can cause a lot of static.
 Is your family getting shocked more lately?
-A humidifier makes the air less dry and lowers your risk of being shocked at home.
+A humidifier makes the air less dry and decreases your risk of being shocked at home.

 Protection for Home Furnishings